Weddings at our churches

 A Guide for Couples

 We enjoy hosting weddings and do all that we can to make your day a very special one.
 This is a brief guide to the procedure for arranging a wedding and is only a summary of both the legal and ecclesiastical procedures which have to be followed.
-It is not exhaustive and if you have any query please contact Revd Nigel Lacey (via the Contact page).
+It is not exhaustive and if you have any query please contact one of the Church Wardens (on the home page)

-If you live in one of our parishes (if you are not sure check on achurchnearyou.com where you can enter your postcode to check which parish you are in)
+If you live in one of our parishes (if you are not sure check on www.achurchnearyou.com/where you can enter your postcode to check which parish you are in)

 Your marriage can be solemnised in the parish church of the parish in which you live.
 Banns will be read in the church on three Sundays a few weeks before the wedding.
 Many couples like to be in church to hear them read.